The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Number of Irreducible Factors

-The equation \eqref{eq:Lq lower} says that when $q$ is large enough, there exists a consecutive irreducible polynomial sequence whose length is greater than $\frac{\log q}{2\log\log q}$.
+The lower bound in \eqref{eq:Lq lower} says that when $q$ is large enough, there exists a consecutive irreducible polynomial sequence whose length is greater than $\frac{\log q}{2\log\log q}$.
 We can improve this lower bound if we want to search for a consecutive polynomial sequence whose terms are pairwise coprime.